Our Commitment to Privacy

 Why we collect private information about you

-We collect information about people so as to allow us to communicate with them, introduce them to our organisation, promote the Gospel to them, pray and provide other Christian services to them and inform them of the work we do.
+We collect information about people so as to allow us to communicate with them, introduce them to our organization, promote the Gospel to them, pray and provide other Christian services to them and inform them of the work we do.

 We do not use the information in any way other than in the furtherance of our objects and purposes.